pablo727/crypto_market_trends/README.md

 # Crypto Market Trends Analysis

-A Python project to analyze and visualize cryptocurrency market trends, with a focus on price, market cap, and volume for various coins.
+A Python project to analyze and visualize cryptocurrency market trends, with a focus on price and market cap for various coins.

 ## Getting Started